 - Responsible governance

-These are the values I will be following as we frame the budget for the coming financial year commencing in June.
-More than most governments, your Council spends your rates in a responsible and prudent manner.
+These are the values I am following for the budget for the coming financial year.
+More than most governments, your council spends your rates in a responsible and prudent manner.
 I always question the benefit to residents from activities of Council.
 And importantly we restrain the bureaucracy of Council.
 This is the single most important driver of costs for any government.
 It is not just the wages, it is mostly the cost of the activities that they generate.

-Recent articles in the press reported court hearings that led to the resignation of an ALP councillor.
+Recent articles in the press reported hearings in court that led to the resignation of an ALP councillor.
 This will result in a by-election costing ratepayers an estimated $200,000.
 It is not fair that our residents pay for this.
-They are not responsible for the behaviour of a party endorsed Councillor yet will be expected to pay the costs of the by-election.
-My hope and expectation is that the ALP will take the necessary steps to avoid a by-election especially since the result is a foregone conclusion.
+They are not responsible for the behaviour of a party endorsed councillor yet they will be expected to pay the costs of the by-election.
+I am so disappointed that there is not more concern shown for the costs incurred because of their endorsed councillor.